-With a potential launch getting closer we want to highlight a few features we want from Apple’s oft-rumored iPhone SE 2.
+With a launch rumored for 2019, we want to highlight a few features we want from Apple’s oft-rumored iPhone SE 2.

 The iPhone SE 2 rumor mill has been churning for quite some time now, but we’re still without a successor to the company’s popular 4-inch flagship from 2016.

-The original iPhone SE is still an excellent budget option and the only serious iPhone option for those that don’t want to wield a huge display.
-The iPhone 5s and iPhone 5 are still around, but we don’t recommend buying either one of them in 2018.
+The original iPhone SE is still an excellent budget option and the only serious iPhone option for those that don’t want a huge display.
+The iPhone 5s and iPhone 5 are still around, but we don’t recommend buying either one of them in 2019.

-Apple’s iPhone SE is still a solid device, but many people are hoping for an upgraded model in 2018.
-Apple’s spring event (the event Apple used to spawn the original) came and went without an announcement, but all eyes are now on the month of May and the company’s WWDC 2018 event in June.
+Apple’s iPhone SE is still a solid device, but many people are hoping for an upgraded model in 2019.
+Apple’s spring event (the event Apple used to announce the original iPhone SE) came and went without an announcement, but all eyes are now on the summer and the fall.

 Some iPhone SE 2 rumors claim the next-gen device will include a new design and Face ID.
 Other iPhone SE 2 rumors portray it as a more modest upgrade with an affordable price point.

-We don’t have a confirmed iPhone SE 2 spec sheet to share with you, but we can tell you what we’d like to see on board the iPhone SE 2 if and when it arrives.
+We don’t have a confirmed iPhone SE 2 spec sheet to share with you, but here are a few things we’d like to see on board the iPhone SE 2 if and when it arrives.

 Lots of Storage

 If you go to buy the iPhone SE today you’ve got two storage options to choose from: A 32GB model or a larger 128GB model.
-That’s enough for some people, but we’d love to see the iPhone SE fall in line with the iPhone 8 and iPhone X.
+That’s enough for some people, but we’d love to see the iPhone SE fall in line with newer iPhones.

-If Apple can manage it, we’d be delighted to see a 256GB iPhone SE 2 option offered at launch with the base moving up to 64GB of internal storage.
+If Apple can manage it, we’d be delighted to see a 256GB iPhone SE 2 option offered at launch with the base moving up to 64GB’s of internal storage.

 256GB of internal storage space is plenty of space, even for people that like to go wild shooting 4K photos and videos.